craigatk/projektor-doc/content/docs/flaky-test/index.md

 By default Projektor considers a test flaky if it fails at least 5 times out of the last 50 builds, but you can change those values as needed for your project.

+Often test runs for pull request branches have more test failures due to the code/tests being refined in those branches, so sometimes those failures on PR branches can make it harder to find which tests are flaky.
+To help with that, Projektor has the ability to filter down to just failures on the mainline (`main` or `master` branch) when calculating which tests are flaky.

 To get to the flaky tests page, click on the "Repository" link on the left side nav in a test report.

 ## Prerequisites